deanwampler/deanwampler.github.io/books/fpjava.md

 <table>
 <tr>
 <td>
-<p><a href="http://shop.oreilly.com/product/0636920021667.do">Functional Programming for Java Developers: A Short Introduction</a> explains the principles of <span class="keyword">Functional Programming</span> in a straightforward and pragmatic style, with code examples written in Java so the Java developer can see how to apply those ideas without switching to a functional language.</p>
+<p><a href="https://shop.oreilly.com/product/0636920021667.do" target="fpjava">Functional Programming for Java Developers: A Short Introduction</a> explains the principles of <span class="keyword">Functional Programming</span> in a straightforward and pragmatic style, with code examples written in Java so the Java developer can see how to apply those ideas without switching to a functional language.</p>

 <p>As a short introduction, the book doesn't cover every aspect of this rich field, but it tries to convey the most important ideas and why <span class="keyword">Functional Programming</span> is often a better fit than <span class="keyword">Object-Oriented Programming</span> for the problems of our time.</p>